Southern Railway 401: Southern Railway

-No. 401 is one of 2 surviving 25 H-4 class 2-8-0 "Consolidation" type steam locomotives, the other being Southern Railway 385 in the Whippany Railway Museum.
+No. 401 is one of 2 surviving 25 H-4 class "Consolidation" type steam locomotives, the other being Southern Railway 385 in the Whippany Railway Museum.
 No. 401 was built by the Baldwin Locomotive Works (BLW) of Philadelphia, Pennsylvania in December 1907 for the Southern Railway (SOU).
 The H-4 class was generally used in mixed train service, to haul branch line freight trains, and later, as yard switchers.

 Alabama Asphalt Limestone Company

-In 1949, No. 401 was sold to the Alabama Asphaltic Limestone Company in Margerum, Alabama were it was used as a switcher engine, moving hopper cars of stone for the company.
+In 1949 No. 401 was retired by the SOU and sold to the Alabama Asphaltic Limestone Company in Margerum, Alabama, where it was used as a switcher engine for several years, moving hopper cars of stone for the company.
 In 1964, No. 401 was retired from revenue service and was placed in outdoor storage.
 It was later purchased by the Society for the Perpetuation of Unretired Railfans (SPUR) in September 1967.